ESP Security Posture

 While security professionals understand the business goals and realities that define the right policies, in a changing environment they find it hard to know the true state of the network.
 More than half the elements in a typical network are changing every year, people are revolving in and out of the organization at a rapid rate, and rogue machines, outsourcing, and consultants constantly inject unknown risks.

-Elemental solves this problem by making every machine (physical or virtual) on the network transparent to security administrators.
+Elemental is making every endpoint system, physical or virtual, on-premise or in the cloud, anywhere on the network transparent to security administrators.

-Some of the key information determined about machines on the network includes:
+Some of the key information determined about an endpoint system on the network includes:

 Inventory – The Elemental Security Platform continuously monitors each machine's installed software and hardware inventory.
 It quickly discovers changes, such as the installation or launch of a new application or device.
 This allows security administrators to readily spot anomalous activity and to implement policies to restrict the operation of machines to their intended business purpose.